-KST is a generalized number used to estimate the anticipated behavior of dust deflagration or explosion.
-It indicates a dust’s approximate explosive power and explosive probability.
+KST, the deflagration index of a dust, is a generalized number used to estimate the anticipated behavior of dust deflagration or explosion.
+It indicates a dust’s approximate explosive power compared to other dusts.

 During KST testing the following are analyzed:

 KST testing is conducted by:

 1) Testing bulk samples of dust between 2-2.5lbs for a general NFPA-classified KST number.

 2) The samples of dust are taken from several locations such as ceilings, ductwork and corners.

 3) The dust is ignited in a clear cylinder and measured.

 |KST 2||> 200 and ≤ 300||Strong explosion|

 |KST Categories & Explosiveness|